axruffin2055/OS-Install-on-External-HD/README.md

 - Window 11 OS on a laptop
 - Linux kernal (WSL2 )with distribution
 - Distributions: Debian (Package Manager) and Ubuntu (File & System file management)
-- A second monitor screen
+- A second monitor screen   (Optional)
 - I recommend using a Linux native OS vs WSL2

 Prerequisites: